Best things to do in Stanthorpe and Granite Belt Region

 Location: Anywhere in town

-Hours: Coldest days are usually in late June/July
+Hours: The coldest days are usually in late June/July

 Price: Free

-Ashbern Strawberry Farm also includes a charming farm shop offering a range of strawberry-themed products.
-From freshly made strawberry ice cream to jams, sauces, and even strawberry wine.
+Ashbern Strawberry Farm also includes a charming farm shop offering various strawberry-themed products from freshly made strawberry ice cream to jams, sauces, and even strawberry wine.

 Location: 2 West Road Stanthorpe

-Hours: October to May 8 am to 3 pm Friday, Saturdays and Sundays
+Hours: October to May, 8 am to 3 pm, Friday to Sunday

 BEST HOTELS IN STANTHORPE

-Looking for a place to stay in Stanthorpe?
+Looking for a place to stay in the Granite Belt Region?
 We recommend booking through Booking.com.
 They offer a wide range of hotels, most with free cancellation, which is ideal for last-minute changes.

-However, if you want our recommendation for a hotel, below we’ve listed our top pick for a luxury hotel, family hotel, mid range and budget hotel.
+However, if you want our recommendation for a property, below we’ve listed our top pick for a luxury hotel, family hotel, mid range and budget hotel.

 Click here for more information or to book.